zgordon/twentytwenty-react/README.md

-# twentytwenty-react
+# TwentyTwenty React
-A demo WordPress theme showing how to load React
+A Twenty Twenty Child WordPress Theme demonstrating how to load React on the front end of a theme.